saltyrtc/saltyrtc-meta/Protocol.md

 seconds to the client and wait for a corresponding *pong* message (as described in
 [RFC 6455 section 5.5.3](https://tools.ietf.org/html/rfc6455#section-5.5.3)).
-An unanswered *ping* MUST result in a protocol error.
+An unanswered *ping* MUST result in a protocol error and the connection SHALL be closed with a close code of 3008 (*Timeout*).
 A timeout of 30 seconds for unanswered *ping* messages is RECOMMENDED.

 If the 'client-auth' message contains a *your_key* field, it MUST be compared to the list of server public permanent keys.
 Then: